What is Single Stream Recycling?

-Single-stream recycling is easy to love for those of us who have spent our lives methodically separating plastic, glass, paper, and metal.
-The days of storing two, three, four, or even five different bags under the kitchen sink are over.
-Simply toss everything into one dumpster and it’s off to your neighborhood garbage collector.
+Single stream recycling is the term used by waste professionals to describe the practice of depositing all recyclable materials into one bin and sorting them out later using technology.
+Single stream recycling is easy to love for those of us who have spent our lives methodically separating plastic, glass, paper, and metal.
+The days of storing two, three, four, or even five different bags for five different types of recycling under the kitchen sink are over.
+With single stream recycling, you can simply toss everything into one dumpster and it’s off to your neighborhood garbage collector.
 What better method to help the environment than this?

 Most recycling programs in the United States are now single stream.
 Between 2005 and 2014, these efforts reached 80 percent of American municipalities, up from 29 percent in 2005.
 The popularity is obvious given that single-stream recycling is straightforward, and 66 percent of people asked by Harris Poll said they would not recycle at all if it weren’t simple.